readthedocs/readthedocs-sphinx-search/docs/installation.rst

     # conf.py
     extensions = [
         # ... other extensions
-        'readthedocs_sphinx_search.extension',
+        'sphinx_search.extension',
     ]

-After installing the package and adding it to your ``conf.py`` file, build your documentation again on RTD and then you can see the search UI in your documentation.
+After installing the package and adding it to your ``conf.py`` file, build your documentation again on Read the Docs and then you can see the search UI in your documentation.